Can you invest in Blue Origin stock? Not today. Below we’ll explore the company’s long-term prospects and the potential for an IPO.

 As an individual investor, you’ll want to open an account with a commission-free online broker.
 That way, you’ll invest most of your money instead of waste it on fees.

 I’m a big fan of the online brokerage M1 Finance.
-M1 Finance is a reliable and robust, no-fee online broker for beginner to advanced investors.
+M1 Finance is a reliable and robust, no-fee online broker for beginner to advanced investors that prioritizes fractional share investing (you can invest as little as $10 into Amazon stock).

 As your investing skills and portfolio mature, M1 is one of the best platforms to scale.